TD4 — Swing: Car Control Panel

 private void buildNorth() {

-// TODO: create statusLabel with voiture.toString()
+// TODO: create statusLabel with car.toString()

 // setBorder(BorderFactory.createEmptyBorder(8,8,8,8))